mcwitt/resume/main.typ

 )
 - Core developer of physics-based drug potency prediction platform that accelerated drug discovery R&D projects
-- Researched and implemented high-performance simulation and inference algorithms using JAX and custom CUDA kernels
+- Implemented and optimized high-performance simulation and inference algorithms using JAX and custom CUDA kernels
-- Collaborated with academic researchers to develop novel computational free energy methods
+- Led collaboration with academic researchers in computational chemistry to develop novel methods for affinity prediction
 - Deployed workloads to thousands of GPUs using AWS Batch and Terraform
+- Developed visual diagnostic tools to quickly surface issues in molecular simulations and accelerate troubleshooting
-- Advocated for and drove adoption of sustainable engineering practices, including gradual static typing, property-based testing, and CI/CD optimizations to shorten cycle time
+- Advocated for and drove adoption of tools to improve code quality and developer experience, e.g. property-based testing, gradual static typing, and CI/CD optimizations

 #work(
   title: "Software Engineer",